 Winners will be announced at the GSD Awards & Diploma Ceremony as part of Commencement.

-Questions may be submitted to Erica George in the Office of Student Affairs.
+Questions may be addressed to Suneeta Gill in Academic Affairs.